learn-co-curriculum/node-js-intro-to-mongoose/README.md

 end
 ```

-Ultimately, running your migration by doing: `rails db:migrate`.

-When using Bookshelf & Knex you'll do something quite similar.
-First you'd run the following:
+And then running our migrations with `rails db:migrate`.
+Using Bookshelf & Knex we'd do something quite similar.
+First we would run the following:

 ```
 $ knex migrate:make User
 ```

-This would then create a migration file in a directory specified in the config file `knexfile.js` (more about that in a bit) that would look like this:
+This would create a migration file in the migrations directory that looks like this:

 ```
 exports.up = function(knex, Promise) {